berke44gulec/gentoo-wsl-setup/README.md

 * Windows Terminal

 ## Note
-It is recommended that use current versions and use the updated download links at https://www.gentoo.org/downloads .
+It is recommended to use current versions and use the updated download links at https://www.gentoo.org/downloads .

 ## Troubleshooting Log